14434985_10153786909666837_2630162592310071058_o.jpg

 2021 - Present

-• UX Design manager for the digital voice assistant experience
+• UX Design manager for several past programs including

-• UX Research manager covering all key initiatives at Telenav
+• UX Research manager covering key initiatives at Telenav

 User Experience Lead